History of Swindon Town F.C.: 1991–99: The yoyo years

-Since 2000

-2000–01: A close shave
+2000–2007

 Swindon had a dismal start to the 2000–01 season and Todd quit in November to take the assistant manager's job at Premiership side Derby County.
 Todd's assistant, Andy King, stepped up to the manager's seat and remained there for the rest of the season.
 He achieved survival in Division Two but his short-term contract was not renewed at the end of the season.

-2001–02: Improvement

 Former Liverpool manager Roy Evans was brought in as Director of Football, with 33-year-old former Liverpool defender Neil Ruddock being employed as player-coach.
 But Evans had left by Christmas, with Andy King beginning his second spell as manager.

-2002–03: More financial woe

 In December 2002, club benefactor Sir Seton Wills indicated his unwillingness to continue bailing the club out financially: "it's been indicated, by the Wills family, that they're no longer prepared to keep underwriting the losses and quite understandably."
 Swindon's biggest shareholder, Sir Seton is estimated to have given the club £10million over the years including underwriting a £800,000 debt from the 2001–02 season.

 On the pitch, Andy King signed the Chelsea reserve striker Sam Parkin, whose 26 goals in 2002-03 saw Swindon finish tenth in Division Two.

-2003–04: Playoff agony

 Parkin was joined by former Birmingham and Watford striker Tommy Mooney for the 2003–04 season.
 Their prolific goalscoring combined helped Swindon achieve a place in the Division Two play-offs, but they lost on penalties to eventual winners Brighton in the play-off semi-finals.

 On 22 March 2004 the club announced plans to build a new 22,000-seat stadium in the Shaw area of Swindon.
 The location of a former landfill, the proposal would have seen the erection of "a hotel and a gym, which would add to the club's revenues."
 The plans submitted were eventually rejected due to environmental complaints over its situation near to the Great Western Community Forest.

-2004–05: Failed playoff bid

 Swindon failed to make the play-offs in 2004–05 and Parkin was transferred to Championship side Ipswich Town.
 Andy King drafted in QPR forwards Jamie Cureton and Tony Thorpe, but neither player made much of an impact and it was soon clear that Parkin would be a very difficult player to replace successfully.